Being a higher or degree apprentice

 Training

 The apprentice develops their knowledge, skills and behaviours through a wide range of learning in the workplace and through formal off-the-job training.
 An individual learning plan is agreed for each apprentice.
-This forms part of the training plan (formely known as the commitment statment), which is signed by the apprentice, the employer and training provider.
+This forms part of the training plan which is formally signed by the apprentice, the employer and training provider before the apprenticeship can start.

-Progress against the learning plan is reviewed at regular tripartite meetings.
-Apprentices must participate in active learning every 4 weeks and are required to record their off-the-job learning hours using the OTJ activity log in PebblePad.
+Progress against the individual learning plan is reviewed at regular progress review meetings.
+Apprentices must participate in active learning every calendar month and are required to record their off-the-job learning hours using the OTJ activity log in PebblePad (the ePortfolio system used for apprenticeship programmes).

 English and Maths